JICE

 https://gsl.law.nagoya-u.ac.jp/about-us/faculty-members.php

 In closing, we would stress that whatever the result, your choice to apply to our Program presents an opportunity for learning and personal growth.
-We encourage you to do your best in preparation and to challenge your application with your skill and effort.
+We encourage you to do your best in preparation and to challenge the application with your skill and effort.

 pagetop